THX 1138: Awards

 The film received a nomination at the 1971 Cannes Film Festival from the International Federation of Film Critics in the Directors' Fortnight section.

 Versions

 1967 student film

-The first version was a 15-minute student film for the USC School of Cinematic Arts titled Electronic Labyrinth: THX 1138 4EB.
+The first version was a 15-minute student film for the USC School of Cinematic Arts titled Electronic Labyrinth: THX 1138 4EB, which won first prize for dramatic film at the National Student Film Festival in New York.
 It was released as a bonus feature along with the 2004 director's cut release.

 1971 studio version

 The 1971 studio version, distributed to theaters, had five minutes removed (against Lucas' wishes) by Warner Bros.
 This 81-minute version has never been released in any home-media format.

 1977 restored version

 In 1977, after the success of Star Wars, THX 1138 was rereleased with the footage restored that had been deleted by Warner Bros., but it still failed to achieve popularity.
 This version was later released in VHS (88 minutes) and LaserDisc (86 minutes) formats.

 2004 director's cut

 The George Lucas Director's Cut includes completely new footage, such as this shot of the factory where THX works.

 In 2004, The George Lucas Director's Cut of the film was released.
 Under Lucas' supervision, the film underwent an extensive restoration and digital intermediate process by Lowry Digital and Industrial Light & Magic (ILM), where the film's original negative was scanned, digital color correction was applied and a new digital master was created.
-Computer-generated imagery and audio/video restoration techniques were also applied to the film.
+As was the case with the special editions of Star Wars, computer-generated imagery and audio/video restoration techniques were also applied to the film.

 At Lucas's request, the previsualization team at Skywalker Ranch worked with ILM throughout mid-2003.
 The team also executed a single-day shoot to form the basis for new digital visual effects, mostly to expand scenes by extending crowds and adding detail to settings and backgrounds for many scenes.

 These changes increased the runtime of the film to 88 minutes.
 This director's cut was released to a limited number of digital-projection theaters on September 10, 2004, and then on DVD on September 14, 2004.
 The film was released on Blu-ray on September 7, 2010.
 With the addition of the added content, the film's MPAA rating was changed from GP (now known as PG) to R for "sexuality/nudity".
 It is the only film directed by Lucas to carry an "R" rating.